 - Staff must alert their HR contact – ask your line manager if you are not sure how to do this

 Our roadmap to recovery

+A senior management response team (Silver Response Group) continues to meet frequently to oversee and manage our preparations and response, guided by a set of agreed strategic objectives.
 The University has set out five core principles for our approach to recovery over the coming weeks and months:

 - Ensure the safety and wellbeing of our staff and students

 - Maintain the quality of our educational experience and research outcomes

 - Protect the long-term financial sustainability of the University

 - Remain adaptable to the prevailing Covid-19 alert level (including localised lockdown)

 - Adopt innovative Covid-19 ways of working to emerge stronger.